jetspiking/Taskbar11/README.md

 If you enjoy Taskbar11 and you feel like it is improving your productivity and you want to support me extra, you could consider buying me a drink by navigating to my Buy Me A Coffee account.

 <a href="https://www.buymeacoffee.com/DustinHendriks" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

+# Upcoming Features
+## Prioritized
+- Taskview for a top-aligned taskbar (thanks to @Naamloos for submitting this [issue 25](https://github.com/jetspiking/Taskbar11/issues/25)
+- Application should not be able to open more than one time (thanks to @Euclidite for suggesting)
+- Audio button in toolbar which opens the old audio mixer (SndVol.exe in system32)

+## Upcoming
+- Wi-Fi and Energy-symbol in toolbar (thanks to @Euclidite for suggesting)
+- Close to background button that silently continues application without taskbar icon (thanks to @Euclidite for suggesting)